 CRISPR has turned out to be one of the biggest advances of 2015, with a lot of excitement surrounding this gene editing tool.

-CRISPR is a gene editing tool that lets scientists edit genomes with precision.
+What is CRISPR?CRISPR is a gene editing tool that lets scientists edit genomes with precision.
 The molecules discovered and crafted by Doudna and colleagues, can get into microbes and can make changes to the DNA at specific locations.

 There has been so much of buzz surrounding CRISPR and its vast possibilities that a lot of scientists are simultaneously working to use CRISPR for both medicinal as well as for agricultural purposes.